These unique book storage ideas for the whole house are a fun way to organize your books so they’re always close at hand!

-One of the best purchases we made for our toddler’s room when we moved was a kid-sized bookshelf in the form of this acrylic book cart.
+One of the best purchases we made for our toddler’s room when we moved was a kid-sized bookshelf in the form of an acrylic book cart.
 Her room is short on space for a traditional bookcase, and this pint sized book cart fits more books than you would think all while keeping them readily available for reading breaks throughout the day.
 You can see the full toddler room tour here.

 Going vertical is another way to display books that you enjoy reading.
 It allows them to double as artwork in a homey, non-pretentious way.
 You’ve probably seen books displayed this way mostly in kids rooms (we’ve done this in a couple of different nursery and kid’s rooms) but it could easily look just as good with an adult book collection.